-Turtle Beach is no doubt trying to make waves in the video game world with its headsets.
-You only need to look at the Call of Dusty Ear Force Sierra to notice.
-A programmable control unit, voice morphing and optimised audio presents – the unit is a beast that would love to be utilised within the pro gaming scene.
+Turtle Beach is no doubt trying its best to create waves in the video game world with its line of headsets.
+You only need to look at the Call of Dusty Ear Force Sierra to see hard evidence.
+Packing a programmable control unit, voice morphing and optimised audio presents, the unit is a beast that longs to be utilised within the professional gaming scene.
 But what about the rest of us?
-The gamers who want a high-end PC headset without laying down a large wad of bills?
+The gamers who want a high-end PC headset without needing to orchestrate a series of elaborate bank heists?
 The Turtle Beach Ear Force Z6A would love to be the answer to your prayers, but is it?

-Before we get into the nitty-gritty, let’s check out the finer details of the Z6A:
+Before we get into the nitty-gritty, let’s go through the finer details of the Z6A:

 |Feature||Turtle Beach Z6A|